-(i) Transportation
+f) Transportation

-The street pattern, as shown on Schedule "E-3", has been developed to provide access to both the residential and employment areas, and to segregate industrial and residential traffic to the highest extent possible.
-No road new connections shall be permitted between employment and residential areas and all subdivision designs must be co-ordinated with and facilitate access and design requirements of adjacent properties in the Secondary Plan area.
-To this end, the street design within the Secondary Plan area may be altered without amendment to this plan where it has been demonstrated that the new road pattern is:
+The street pattern, as shown on Map 4 to Schedule $\Box A \Box$, has been developed to provide access to both the residential and industrial areas, and to segregate industrial and residential traffic to extent possible.
+To this end, the street design within the Secondary Plan area may be considered somewhat flexible to accommodate subdivision design variations.
+No road connections shall be permitted between industrial and residential areas and all subdivision designs must be coordinated with and facilitate access and design requirements of adjacent properties in the Secondary Plan area.